 Did you know? …

-1 in 4 people with Herpes have no symptoms, and 2 in 4 only have mild symptoms.
+1 in 3 people with Herpes will have symptoms, whilst 2 in 3 will only have mild symptoms or none at all.
 Click here to see the full article.

-Better2Know has three ways of testing for the virus:
+Better2Know has three ways of testing for the Herpes virus:

-- Blood Test - our standard test whether or not you have symptoms
+- Blood Test – if you have no symptoms

 - Urine Test – if you currently have symptoms